-I have finished my medecine course at Edinburgh University, and an now training to be a forensic pathologist.
-I have a little green car, which I live in a small flot with a good use to get around.
+I have finished my medecine course at Edinburgh University, and am now training to be a forensic pathologist.
+I have a little green car, which I use to get around.
 I live in a small flot with a good friend.
-In the evenings, I read, do work related to my training, and take catalan classes.
+In the evenings, I read, do work related to my training, and take Catalan classes.
 Occasionally, when my friend is out, I play my clarinet.
 Eventually, I will finish my course and move to Barcelona.
 I email old school friends every now and then, and they update me with their lives.
-I an still writing stories, in Spiral bound notebooks, which litter the floor and the desk.
+I am still writing Stories, in Spiral bound notebooks, which litter the floor and the desk.
 The flat is quite clean, as we keep it in good condition.
-I take the train down to Leeds during the holidays, and visit my family.
+I take the train down to leeds during the holidays, and visit my family.